 Join our next 3-Day Training Program: Specific Process Safety Risks in Ammonia and Urea plants from 19-21 June 2019, Amsterdam

-This course examines the causes and prevention of ammonia and urea incidents.
+This training program examines the causes and prevention of ammonia and urea incidents.
 It categorises the key hazards which must be controlled and reviews in detail the most common hazards associated with ammonia and urea plants.
 The course draws upon the past industry accidents and incidents, as well as errors in design, sometimes only revealed in operation.
 You will gain an understanding of the key operation, maintenance and plant modification aspects which must be controlled to ensure safe operation of ammonia and urea plants.
-Effective risk assessment is fundamental to protecting businesses against the potentially devastating impact of process safety incidents; in most countries it is also a legal requirement.
-This course describes the processes used to identify, assess and communicate process risks from a safety, environmental or business perspective, from a simple qualitative approach to fully quantified assessments, together with the demonstration that risks are as low as reasonably practicable.
 You will better understand the principles of inherent safety and their application to existing facilities.
 This practical course discusses numerous real-life examples that can help establish a safer, more efficient and more profitable plant.
 A Certificate of Completion will be part of this Training Program.

 Urea World News